focus-editor/focus/LOG.md

         - Draw sample results
         - Ctrl+shift+L to temporarily enlarge (try with an animation?)

-- Footer: file name should occlude line numbers, not the other way around

 - Text Input:
     - Select by mouse
     - Select words by ctrl+D